VaclavElias/vaclavelias.github.io/_drafts/2021-05-24-visual-studio-advance.md

 ```

-**Example 2 - Projects in multiple repositories**
+### Example 2 - Projects in multiple repositories

 This example is showing projects, which are grouped together in the *ApiBureau.AllApis.sln* solution.
-The only dependency is that *all-apis* project is depending on all other APIs.
-The teams are working mostly independently are prefer to have their repos separated.
+The only dependency is that *all-apis* project is dependent on all other APIs.
+The teams working mostly independently prefer to have their repos separated.

 Note: Visual Studio 2022+ supports managing multiple repositories from one solution.